-As in prior years, the Committee reviewed base salary information developed by our human resources associates and our independent compensation consultant to establish market median data.
-We generally target the market median when establishing individual salaries, which typically range from the 25th to the 75th percentile, although we also recognize the need to attract, motivate and retain qualified executives in a highly-competitive market.
-Annualized base salaries of the Named Executive Officers in 2014 and their relationship to market medians are listed in the table below.
+As in prior years, the Committee reviewed base salary information developed by our human resources associates and the Committee's independent compensation consultant to establish market data.
+We consider the market median when establishing individual salaries, which typically range from the 25th to the 75th percentile, although we also recognize the need to attract, motivate and retain qualified executives in a highly-competitive market.
+Based on this information, the Committee adjusted the base salaries of the Named Executive Officers in 2015, including an adjustment to the base salary of Mr. Broussard, which the Committee had determined was below peer company levels.
+The salary levels of the Named Executive Officers for 2015 are shown below: